dekxheadroom/TRIFORCE-Threat_Model/README.md

 ## Key Outcomes

-* Understand if your security posture is sufficient to deter or delay attacks from identified threat actors.
+* Understand if your security posture is sufficient to deter, delay or disrupt attacks from identified threat actors.
 * Reduce your attack surface area effectively.
 * Proactively observe, detect, and decisively respond to threat activities.